-Type of auditor's report issued: Unmodified

-2. Internal control over financial reporting: Na

-a) Material weaknesses identified?b) Significant deficiencies identified that as re not No

-considered to be material weaknesse No

-c) Noncompliance material to financial sta No
+1. Type of auditor's report issued: Unmodified 2.
+Internal control over financial reporting: a) Material weaknesses identified?
+No b) Significant deficiencies identified that are not considered to be material weaknesses?
+No c) Noncompliance material to financial statements noted?
+No

-Fed leral Awards Section
+Federal Awards Section

-1. Internal control over major programs:
+Internal control over major programs:

 a) Material weaknesses identified?
 No

-b) Significant deficiencies identified that an N.
+b) Significant deficiencies identified that are not

-considered to be material weaknesse S?
+considered to be material weaknesses?
 No

-2. Type of auditor's report issued on compliance e for major programs: Unmodified
+2. Type of auditor's report issued on compliance for major programs: Unmodified

-3. Any audit findings disclosed, which are required in accordance with 2 CFR Section 200.5 1 No
+3. Any audit findings disclosed, which are required to be reported in accordance with 2 CFR Section 200.516(a)?
+No

 4. Identification of major programs:

-Federal CFDA Number Name of Federal Program m
+Federal CFDA Number

-93.569 Community Services Block Grant

-5. Dollar threshold used to distinguish between

-Type A and Type B programs: \$750,000
+75.507 Community Services Brock Grant 5.
+Dollar threshold used to distinguish betwoe Type A and Type B programs: een \$750,000 6.
+Auditee qualified as low-risk auditee unde 2 CFR Section 200.520? er Yes

-6

-6. Auditee qualified as low-risk auditee under Var

-2 CFR Section 200.520?
-Yes

-GULF COAST COMMUNITY SERVICES ASSOCIATION (A Texas Nonprofit Organization)
+Name of Federal Program

+Community Services Block Grant

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2016
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2018